-This text-based (don't let that put you off) online multiplayer zombie game is full of little in-jokes.
-Upon starting up you're greeted with the cheery message "Be positive!
-You're going to die.
-Every time."
-In the top right is actual server time and when that hits 23:00 the zombies will come out to play.
-During the daylight hours, you and the other players must work together to build defences for the following night reminiscent of Minecraft.
+In the top right is actual server time and, when that hits 23:00, the zombies will come out to play.
+During the daylight hours, you and the other players must work together to build defenses for the following night reminiscent of Fortnite.
+This game is surprisingly involving and you'll constantly have to remind yourself that it's not really impacting your life but you'll definitely become invested in the online community.

-The third game in this space-aged series is currently in development but you can play the one that started it all back in 2003 completely free.
+The third game in this space-aged series is was released back on March 24 on Steam, but you can play the one that started it all back in 2003 for completely free.
 Chapter One of Samorost 2 is also online.
-And be sure to check out their other games Machinarium, Shy Dwarf, and Botanicula.
+And, be sure to check out their other games, Machinarium, Shy Dwarf and Botanicula.

-Be prepared to invest a lot of time into this one.
-And this isn't your average top-down tower defence game, this looks more like Zelda crossed with Crash Bandicoot.
-Collect supplies, build bases and explore dungeons, you know the score.
+Get ready to invest a lot of time into this one.This isn't your average top-down tower defence game; this is more like if you took Zelda and crossed it with Crash Bandicoot.
+Collect supplies, build bases and explore dungeons, you get the idea.
 It can be installed as an app from the Chrome Web Store or played online in any browser using HTML5.

 Abobo's Big Adventure

-Written by the team behind comedic website I-Mockery, it stars Abobo who is actually a standard recurring mid-boss in classic 80s beat-em-up Double Dragon.
+Written by the team behind the comedy website I-Mockery, it stars Abobo who is actually a standard recurring mid-boss in classic ‘80s beat-em-up Double Dragon.
 His son is kidnapped and he must battle his way through various NES-themed levels to rescue him.
 It's all done with warm affection to Mario, Zelda, Contra and Mega Man.

-Few of these success stories ring as truly as Superhot, a first-person shooter developed in Unity where time comes to a standstill when you do giving you plenty of time to form coherent strategies.
-In a sense, Superhot blends elements of both popular FPS games with turn-based strategy mechanics for a unique browser-based experience.
+Few of these success stories ring as true as Superhot, a first-person shooter developed in Unity where time comes to a standstill when you do, giving you plenty of time to form coherent strategies.
+In a sense, Superhot blends elements of both popular FPS games with turn-based strategy mechanics for a genuinely unique and fun browser-based experience.

 Spelunky HTML 5

-The goal of the 2D platformer is collect as much loot as possible in a series of underground tunnels.
+The goal of the 2D platformer is to collect as much loot as possible in a series of underground tunnels.
 Sounds easy, right?
 Wrong.
-Inhibited by obstacles like traps and enemies of various species, Spelunky is as challenging as it is addictive.
+Populated by obstacles like traps and enemies of various species, Spelunky's world is as challenging as it is addictive.

-In fact, although it's a far cry from, well, Far Cry, Wolfenstein 3D is often considered the first true FPS by purists.
+Although it's a far cry from, well, Far Cry, Wolfenstein 3D is often considered the first true FPS by purists.
 Kill Nazis and see how gaming has improved since 1994 in this important snippet of history.
 Experience Wolfenstein 3D for yourself completely free of charge, courtesy of the Internet Archive.

 The Hitchhiker's Guide to the Galaxy

-A text-based adventure game, The Hitchhiker's Guide to the Galaxy was originally released in 1984 for Apple II, MS-DOS and Commodore 64, among other platforms.
-Since it's only vaguely based on parts of the book, you're sure to have a unique experience that Doulgas Adams so lovingly tailored to us so many years ago.
+A text-based adventure, The Hitchhiker's Guide to the Galaxy was originally released in 1984 for Apple II, MS-DOS and Commodore 64, among other platforms.
+Since it's only vaguely based on parts of the book, you're sure to have a unique experience that Douglas Adams so lovingly tailored to us so many years ago.